Sailing Vacation Tips: Choosing the Right Boat for You and Your Crew

 Different boat sizes have different amounts of storage space.
 Consider how much space your group needs to store all your provisioning.

-For example, smaller boats have smaller refrigerators, often in the form of drawers, while some bigger boats, designed to handle longer voyages, have extra refrigerators to facilitate storage of provisioning.
+For example, smaller boats have smaller refrigerators, often in the form of drawers, while some bigger boats, designed to handle longer voyages, have extra refrigerators to facilitate provisioning storage.
 These boats may suit larger groups that require more provisions.

 Rule of thumb